 Marge wasn’t as angry as she was afraid.
 And she wasn’t afraid of dying, oh my no. She had come to terms with that idea years ago.
 She believed that dying would be its own reunion party, one where she would meet up with Victor and their son and her parents.
 To Marge, it was if they were all at some big Gala in the sky and she was merely awaiting her lost invitation in the mail.
 Truth be told, she welcomed death; wanted to be rid of Time once and for all.
 But what was bothering her now – what had always gotten her nerves in a bunch – was the way in which she would go out.
 She had always feared the worst, like a slow, labored fight with cancer, or a heart-attack while driving, maybe even an unsuspecting blood-clot during her evening bath.
 But never once could she have imagined this - whatever this would be.
 Never once would she have fathomed this kind of ending.

 “What is happening, Vic?” she all but cried from the ground.
 “What are these things?”

 Victoria shushed the old woman.
 “Keep quiet, and very still.”

 Marge’s skin was crawling with goose bumps, but in her mind she believed it to be the hundreds of worms dancing and leaping about her.
 “What are they?” she yelled out again, demanding an answer.

 “That’s my pet,” she heard Victoria announce with pride.
 And as if on cue, the army of worms that spun over top of Marge’s body dropped.
 Most fell to the ground.
 Some of them, Marge could feel wiggle over her clothing or about her arms, searching for the others.
-Then, the group of worms began to fuse together forming one huge unit.
+Then, the group of worms fused together forming one huge unit.
 The army of worms were now an army of one.

 And a big one at that.